-The following sample exam (from spring 2007) is meant to indicate the types and levels of problems, rather than the coverage (which is outlined in the course calendar).
-Students are responsible for all sections and topics (in the textbook and class handouts) that are not explicitly excluded in the study guide that follows the sample exam, even if the material was not covered in class lectures.
+The following sample exams (from spring 2007 and 2008) are meant to indicate the types and levels of problems, rather than the coverage (which is outlined in the course calendar).
+Students are responsible for all sections and topics (in the textbook and class handouts) that are not explicitly excluded in the study guides that follow the sample exams, even if the material was not covered in class lectures.